resource-watch/adapter-gfw/README.md

 - PORT: number => TCP port in which the service will run.
 - NODE_PATH: path => relative path to the source code.
 Should be `app/src`.
 - MICROSERVICE_TOKEN: string => Admin role token to use with the authorization microservice.
-- GATEWAY_URL: URL => AWS Gateway URL in cloud deployment and Control Tower URL in dev.
+- GATEWAY_URL: URL => AWS Gateway URL in cloud deployment. <!--TODO: add localstack when it's functional -->
 - FASTLY_ENABLED: boolean => Whether to enable Fastly caching.

 You can optionally set other variables, see [this file](config/custom-environment-variables.json) for an extended list.